Salad109/BCH_transcoder/README.md

 ## Usage Guide

-### 1. Generate BCH Codes
+### 1. Explore individual BCH Codes
-Run one of the provided BCH code scripts to generate error-correcting codes.
+Run one of the provided BCH code scripts to see how they handle the error-correcting process.
 For example:
 ```bash
 python bch7_4.py
 ```